Afterschool Language and Culture Program

 With an increasingly globalized world and a high chance of encountering people from different cultures, familiarity with foreign languages and cultures is vital from a young age.

-DUE TO COVID limitations, we had to cancel our traditional in-person Afterschool Language and Culture Program offering in 2020.
-This spring, we will provide an opportunity to current Cornell students interested in the program.
-The center will offer a series of workshops aimed at exposing students interested in K-12 education and engagement to training and development sessions in the areas of curriculum, foreign language teaching, and working with K-12 students.
+Last spring, we offered a professional development opportunity to current Cornell students interested in the program.
+The center organized a series of workshops aimed at exposing students interested in K-12 education and engagement to training and development sessions in the areas of curriculum, foreign language teaching, and working with K-12 students.

-Please fill out the following survey to receive communications about the program:
+Please fill out the following survey to volunteer with the program:

 Also feel free to email us your questions and interest at email@example.com